01. What Are TTFields?

 02. How Do They Work?

-TTFields use low-intensity electricity to disrupt cancer cell growth (cell division).
-By interrupting this process, TTFields may break apart and destroy tumor cells.
+TTFields use low-intensity electricity to disrupt cancer cell growth.
+The device sends energy through the skin toward the tumor.
+This may break apart and destroy tumor cells.
 Over time, TTFields can interrupt many rounds of cancer cell growth.
 This may improve mesothelioma prognosis.

-According to the device manufacturer, TTFields have not been shown to affect healthy cells.
+According to Novocure, TTFields have not been shown to affect healthy cells.

 Why Do Electric Fields Disrupt Cancer Cell Growth?